Aloshi/EmulationStation/README.md

 Download
 ========

-Download a pre-compiled version at [emulationstation.org](http://emulationstation.org#download).
+Download an official pre-compiled version at [emulationstation.org](http://emulationstation.org#download).

+You can also download nightly binaries (assuming it builds) from Dropbox: https://www.dropbox.com/sh/qr4h23hgtuer3nl/AACzJWKoyNAu0kLkprwMv3b5a?dl=0

 I found a bug!
 I have a problem!